UoMResearchIT/matlab-novice/episodes/06-cond.md

 ## Changing behaviour based on patient data

-We'd like to improve our `patient_analysis` script from the previous lesson, specifially it's output.
-Currently the script displaus `0` or `1` to indicate whether or not the patient has a high mean, has a maximum equivalent to the highest in the dataset, and has a minimum equivalent to the lowest in the dataset.
+We'd like to improve our `patient_analysis` script from the previous lesson, specifically it's output.
+Currently the script displays `0` or `1` to indicate whether or not the patient has a high mean, has a maximum equivalent to the highest in the dataset, and has a minimum equivalent to the lowest in the dataset.
 Instead, we'd like the script to print a line of descriptive text when each of these is true:
-1. The meam inflammation for the patient is higher than the global mean.
+1. The mean inflammation for the patient is higher than the global mean.
 2. The maximum inflammation for the patient is the same as the global maximum.
-3. The minimum inflammation for the patient is the same as the gloabel minimum.
+3. The minimum inflammation for the patient is the same as the global minimum.

 If none of the above is the case, then the script should print a line informing us that the patient's mean, maximum and minimum inflammation are not remarkable.

 Using the `patient_analysis` script from the previous lesson as a starting point, can you use conditional statements to make a script that does this?
-There are several different ways to do this, so cpmpare your finished script with your neighbour and see if you did it the same way.
+There are several different ways to do this, so compare your finished script with your neighbour and see if you did it the same way.

 :::::::::::::::  solution